Babatunde13/task-stream-api/docs.md

 ### Services
 - `AuthService`
-    - `login`: Gets user by email and compares password and generates token
+    - `login`: Gets user by email, compares password and generates token
-    - `register` -> creates a new user and generates token
+    - `register` -> creates a new user and generates a token
 - `TaskService`
     - `createTask` -> creates a new task for the authenticated user
     - `getTasks` -> gets all tasks filtered by status and dueDate(tasks whose dueDate is greater than or equal to the given dueDate) and sorts by priority, dueDate and createdAt